msanders454/TimeCapsule-Client/README.md

-## THe RedZone
+# The Time Capsule

-“Remember to avoid the RedZone”
+“Memories will last forever”

-### `The Idea`
+## How it works

-When life gets complicated, sometimes when overspend our budget without realizing.
-Days later we find out that we are out of money for groceries.
-The Horror.
-This app allows users to create a budget and find out if they are in the danger zone.
-Well, we like to call it the RedZone
+This is a fun little app that users can create in order to remember memories/ talk to themselves in the future.
+Give yourself some life advice, or just a funny Meme to laugh at.

-Users will create an account and set up thier budget amount.
-They can then add expenses to their account and if they enter the danger zone, they will be notified.
-Remember to avoid the RedZone.
-This app will help users see exactly where they are on their budget and figure out how much they are spending on an item.
+Users will create an account and and login in.
+Once they are logged in, they can start making capsules.
+Once a user has a capsule, it will either be locked or be available to view.
+The capsules will blink when they are able to view.

-### Demo
+## Demo

 [Live Page](red-zone-client.now.sh)

-### Demo Log in
+## Demo Log in

-Live Page
+### Live Page

-- username Demo123
+- username Soldier1stClass

-- password Demo123@
+- password FF7Remake@Midgar

 Feel free to also create an account if you like.